17th-century European paintings found in dumpster | ExBulletin

 The other painting shows a smiling boy wearing a red cap, date unknown, by Dutch artist Samuel van Hoogstraten.

-one of the largest private collections in the world of works from the Dutch Golden Age.

-At the end of the 17th century, The Hague’s elite “lined up to sit” for the portraits of Hoogstraten, the Collection said.
+At the end of the 17th century, The Hague’s elite “sided and seated” for the portraits of Hoogstraten, according to the Collection.

-It includes reminiscences of his stay in Rembrandt’s studio, and this is what the National Gallery of the United Kingdom
+It includes reminiscences of his stay in Rembrandt’s studio and is what the National Gallery of the United Kingdom has called “a valuable source of information on Rembrandt’s views on painting”.

 What Are The Main Benefits Of Comparing Car Insurance Quotes Online